licky-licky/toji-no-miko-translations/docs/md/docs/5-1_Kashuu_Kiyomitsu.md

 **Mihono:** I said I was sorry\~\!
 **Kiyoka:** Your makeup lessons must be difficult, right?
 **Mihono:** Yeah...
 But, if I don't do them, they say I can't move up a year...
 **Yui:** Things are going so well on the investigation team side of things too, Mihono-chan.
 The heavens are too cruel to grant two blessings\!
 You might be the ace of the investigation team, but your grades are in the red...
-Could this be gap moe\!?
+Could this be gap moe\!\?
 **Chie:** I'm sorry, Mihono-chan.
 Under normal circumstances, I'd have liked to watch over and help you study, but...
 **Mihono:** You don't have to treat it so seriously\!
 So long as I do my makeup lessons right, I should be fine\!
 **Mihono:** And besides, you're busy with college, aren't you, Chii-nee?